 Why is the local TorBox traffic not routed through tor?
 Why is by default Google’s and/or Cloudflare’s service used to circumvent cheap censorship measures or to test the connectivity?
 Can I change Google and/or Cloudflare services with something else?

-run/torbox.run with the options
+run/torbox.run can be changed with the options

 NAMESERVERS (see here for alternatives) and

-run_install_on_ubuntu.sh at the top of the script
+PING_SERVER.
+At the top of the installation scripts,

 CHECK-URLx can be changed.